Why did Kevin Rudd apologise in 2008?

 The apology

-Kevin Rudd's apology to the Stolen Generations was made on February 13, 2008.
+Finally, the Australian Prime Minister Kevin Rudd decided to issue a formal apology to the Stolen Generations on February 13, 2008.

 He also recognized the profound impact these policies had on the individuals, their families, and communities.

-In his speech, he acknowledged the pain and suffering that Aboriginal people had endured as a result of government policies and offered his sincere apologies on behalf of the Australian government.
+In this speech, he offered his sincere apologies on behalf of the Australian government and people.

 However, some critics argued that the apology was insufficient without concrete actions to address the ongoing challenges faced by Indigenous communities.

-The apology has helped improve relationships between Indigenous and non-Indigenous Australians and led to the establishment of the Healing Foundation.
+Kevin Rudd's apology helped improve relationships between Indigenous and non-Indigenous Australians.

-Ongoing efforts are needed from all parties involved to address the lasting impacts of the Stolen Generations on Indigenous communities.
+Therefore, ongoing efforts are needed from all parties involved to address this.